NextZtepS/SharedRecipe_app/guidelines.md

-# Guideline for contributing to SharedRecipe
+# Guidelines for contributing to SharedRecipe

 ## Mischevious Action